dimovr/triangle-paths/ASSUMPTIONS.md

 The program should be testable for any provided set of parameters.

-Initially DFS search will be implemented as it will be conceptually simplest for manual runs until tests are written.
-Also to showcase abstracting away traversal mechanisms from evaluation criteria.
+~~Initially DFS search will be implemented as it will be conceptually simplest for manual runs until tests are written.~~ Also to showcase abstracting away traversal mechanisms from evaluation criteria.
 Should be replaced by more optimized graph algorithm.
+Realization: The arbitrary matrix data structure `Triangle = Vector[Vector[Int]]` is not suitable for the use case.
+Started thinking about generic program shape initially and didn't pay attention that I mislead with the choice from the beginning.

+New assumption: Since the triangle starts from a fixed root point, has a direction and at most 2 members should be replaced with binary directed acyclic graph.